allegro/bigflow/docs/cli.md

 ### Setting the runtime parameter

 The most important parameter for a workflow is `runtime`.
-Batch workflows process data in batches, where batch means: all units of data (records, documents, or messages) having timestamps within a given period.
+Bigflow workflows process data in batches, where batch means: all units of data having timestamps within a given period.
 The `runtime` parameter defines this period.

 When a workflow is deployed on Airflow/Composer, the `runtime` parameter is taken from Airflow `execution_date`.